AbhilashG97/WatermelonPudding/Structural Design Pattern/Adapter Pattern/README.md

     In this implementation the following is done:

     An instance of the Adaptee is created inside the Adapter to access the required method.
 Also, here the Adapter class extends the Adaptee and it also implements the AdapterInterface.

+## Examples

+Some examples that were taught in class are listed below -

+1. AudioPlayer - A player that plays audio in Windows Media Player, WAV Player etc.